 3. Tax risk management

-Tax is the ultimate responsibility of the relevant board of directors.
-The Chief Financial Officer, with support from the Group Head of Tax, manages and implements the group’s approach to tax approved by the relevant board of directors.
-The Chief Financial Officer, with support from the Group Head of Tax, is also responsible for ensuring that policies and procedures that support the approach are in place.
+Tax is the ultimate responsibility of the Topland board of directors.
+The Chief Financial Officer, with support from the Group Head of Tax, manages and implements Topland’s approach to tax, as approved by the board of directors.
+The Chief Financial Officer, with support from the Group Head of Tax, is also responsible for ensuring that policies and procedures that support the approach are in place and adhered to.
 Topland’s greatest tax risk areas are identified by considering areas of high value taxation, new and unfamiliar transactions, or transactions with which there exists inherent tax complexity or uncertainty.
-Internal review, predominantly the responsibility of the Group Head of Tax, is directed to these higher risk areas, with external advisers also engaged by the group when required.
-External advisors will be used to support Topland where additional resource or expertise is required to mitigate these tax risks.
+Internal review, predominantly the responsibility of the Group Head of Tax, is directed to these higher risk areas, with external advisers also engaged whenever relevant or necessary in circumstances where additional resource or expertise may be appropriate, in order to mitigate these tax risks.
 The preparation and submission of Topland’s UK Corporation Tax returns is undertaken by a leading accounting firm with specialist industry experience, and it is a key principle that all tax returns are filed and payments are made on a timely basis.

 This tax strategy relates to the accounting year ended 31 May 2024 and has been prepared in compliance with the duty of Topland to publish its tax strategy in accordance with paragraph 16 (2) of Schedule 19 of the Finance Act 2016.